ijosealv/auth0-amazon-bedrock-genai-deployment/cloudformation/README.md

 4. Under **What technology are you using for your project?** choose **Python**
 5. Click the **Settings**
-6. Copy the following values into a notepad as you will paste these vales in `config/environment.json` under `auth0` in the **Deploy the AWS Infrastructure using CDK** section
+6. Copy the following values into a notepad as you will paste these vales inside Lambda environment variables.
    - **ClientID**
    - **Client Secret**
    - **Domain value**